stevegsax/recipe_mcp/README.md

 # recipe_mcp
 [Cookiecutter](https://cookiecutter.readthedocs.io/en/stable/) recipe to create a [Model Context Protocol](https://modelcontextprotocol.io/introduction) (MCP) tool for use by a large language model.

+- The MCP should execute inside a sandboxed container
+    - Strictly limit access to local file system, network, executables, running processes
+    - No elevated permissions

 ## To Do
 - [ ] Create a Docker / Podman container with pre-approved library versions
 - [ ] Figure out how to map host directories to